nikspyratos/toybox/README.md

 ### Included Packages/tools

 - **Laravel SEO**: Consult the [main package documentation](https://github.com/ralphjsmit/laravel-seo) as well as the [Filament plugin](https://github.com/ralphjsmit/laravel-filament-seo) on how to handle SEO for your models.
+- **Laravel Health**:
+  - If using MySQL or Postgres, consider adding the [Database Connections](https://spatie.be/docs/laravel-health/v1/available-checks/db-connection-count), [Database Size](https://spatie.be/docs/laravel-health/v1/available-checks/db-size-check), and [Database table size](https://spatie.be/docs/laravel-health/v1/available-checks/db-table-size-check) healthchecks.
+  - If using Flare, consider adding the [Flare Error Count](https://spatie.be/docs/laravel-health/v1/available-checks/flare-error-count) healthcheck.
+  - If using Meilisearch, consider adding the [Meilisearch](https://spatie.be/docs/laravel-health/v1/available-checks/meilisearch) healthcheck.
+  - For pinging any other services (e.g. to test network or other services for health), you can add the [Ping](https://spatie.be/docs/laravel-health/v1/available-checks/ping) healthcheck.
+  - If you have multiple queues, you can modify the [Queue](https://spatie.be/docs/laravel-health/v1/available-checks/queue) healthcheck accordingly.
+  - To monitor a specific Redis connection, [you can specify the name](https://spatie.be/docs/laravel-health/v1/available-checks/redis#content-customizing-the-thresholds).
+  - If you want to monitor _specific_ scheduled jobs, consider installing [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor).

 ### Other Tools not included